 Its size, also means the Luxembourg employment market operates differently, outside of the usual recruitment channels with a strong emphasis on networking.
 It is also not uncommon for companies of all sizes and nationalities to receive spontaneous or speculative job applications, rather than through official job advertisement or recruitment agencies.

-So in order to get yourself in employment in Luxembourg, you’ll need to be prepared to go beyond the traditional methods, utilize any contacts you have, start picking up the phone and sending in covering letters and CVs speculatively.
+So in order to get yourself in employed in Luxembourg, you’ll need to prepare to go beyond the traditional methods.
+Utilize any contacts you have, start picking up the phone and sending in covering letters and CVs speculatively.

 In order to make this as effective as possible, our CV Luxembourg guide covers everything you need to know when it comes to prepping yourself for the Luxembourg jobs market and working in Luxembourg.